atpoverload/clerk/README.md

  - `clerk` does not handle exceptions
  - `clerk` has no concept of race conditions

-As a result, `clerk` requires some careful planning to be used effectively.
+As a result, `clerk` requires some planning to be used effectively.

 ### clerk.core.Profiler